A 7-Step Guide to Making SEO Content Writing a Habit

 - Google Keyword Planner: One of the best tools in the market for keyword analysis and research.
 It helps understand how many queries a search engine receives for a particular keyword and how much the search volume is.

-- Google Trends: If your website focuses on showing the current trends, this is a mandatory tool for you.
-For Example, ‘Holi skincare tips’ will be trending during the time of the Holi festival in India.
+- Google Trends: If your website focuses on showing the current trends, this is a mandatory tool.
+For Example, ‘Holi skincare tips’ will be trending during the Holi festival in India.

 - AnswerThePublic (ATP): This tool helps list the popular questions for a specific keyword, which helps in the keyword planning of your website.

 - SpyFu: This is a paid tool to get more competitor data and keywords.